Africa must work harder to reduce inequality - Annan

 Sub-Saharan Africa is set for economic growth of 5.5 percent in 2014, according to the International Monetary Fund.

 But barriers posed by poor law enforcement persist.
 Illegal and unregulated fishing is rampant in Africa's coastal waters, damaging the livelihoods of fishing communities.
 The practise costs West Africa at least $1.3 billion annually, the report said.
-Illicit logging costs a further $17 billion (12 billion pounds).
+Illicit logging costs a further $17 billion.

 (Writing by Matthew Mpoke Bigg; Editing by Mark Heinrich)